Year of the RAT

 the 12SK7 used as the RF amplifier was being pushed a bit hard to get up to 27MHz.

-Production figures are hard to come by for this set, but they vary between 50 and 150.
+Production figures are hard to come by for this and the RAT-1 set, but the consensus

 I'm keeping a list of the surviving sets, so if you have one, please send serial